amoghvnaik/project2repo/README.md

 <a name="Back"></a>
 ## Back end architecture
 My application consists of four services working together.
 In the first implementation, service 2 generates a random number between 0 and 2, service 3 generates a random letter between A and C and service 4 generates a proverb based on this random number and letter.
 This proverb is then sent to service 1 which displays it to the user.
 In the second implementation, the number is between 3 and 5 and a new set of proverbs is generated.
-Each service is deployed inside a Docker container and there is also an nginx container acting as a proxy pass.
+Each service is deployed inside a Docker container and there is also an nginx container acting as a reverse proxy.
 The structure of my containers is shown below:

 ![alt text](https://github.com/amoghvnaik/project2repo/blob/master/documentation/Containers.jpg)